 The daughter of an Army officer, her family was stationed in Germany during her childhood.
-She calls Virginia home but presently lives with her husband, an Army physician, and dog, Gilbert, in El Paso, Texas.
+She grew up in Virginia and now lives with her husband, a sports surgeon, and their dog, Gilbert, in Winston-Salem, North Carolina.

 The Unofficial Bio

 I was born in Fort Knox, Kentucky, the daughter of an Army officer from Oklahoma and a Puerto Rican elementary school teacher.
 Being an Army brat, I didn’t stay in the Bluegrass State long enough to wear a Derby hat or sip the whiskey.
 By two years old, Edelweiss was my lullaby in Frankfurt, Germany, and so my gypsy life began.
 My family (me plus two baby brothers, now grown-up men) moved every ten months to two years until I hit thirteen.
 Then, by the grace of God, the Army let us take root in Virginia, and I stayed in the Old Dominion for the next fourteen years.
 So by all accounts, I consider myself a Virginia lady.
 Nothing is dearer to me than the morning fog creeping over the Shenandoah Mountains, the sweet smell of cherry blossoms along the Potomac, or the lonesome horn of a ship in Norfolk harbor.
 But being the inherent wanderer, my love of travel and different cultures continues to weigh heavy on my life and writing.

 It goes without saying that I’ve had a lifelong love affair with creative writing.
 But I’ve found that just about every published author has a similar tale: “From the time I could write my ABC’s, I’ve been writing little ‘books’ for my family and friends.”
 And so it was for me.
 I think I presented my mom with my first “book” when I was in pre-school.
 It had a cover design (tulips on a lawn, drawn by yours truly) and opened (like a book) to rows of carefully formed words of devotion for my mom and dad that culminated with “I love you.”
 The End.